-In fact it is widely accepted by the industry, investors and expert analysts such as Anthony Codling (among many others) that the inability by the government to build enough homes each year will ensure that demand will continue to outstrip supply.
-When this happens, an assets value will always increase.
+In fact it is widely accepted by the industry, investors and expert analysts such as Anthony Codling (among many others) that the inability of the government to build enough homes each year will ensure that demand will continue to outstrip supply.
+When this happens, the value of an asset will always increase.

 More regulation & more to come

 The last 10 years has seen the industry transformed by regulation.
 In fact, there are now over 160 regulations in place creating over 400 laws which landlords and lettings agents may have to abide by when letting out a property (not all laws & regulations apply to every let).
 If you think that is a lot (and you'd be right) be prepared as there are more to come.

 With this in mind, I am of the firm belief that the market will become increasingly impossible for small, part-time Landlords to be able to self-manage as they will be unable to remain legally compliant without committing substantial time and resources to training and the implementation of processes and procedures that they simply do not have.
 As such, you will see two main sectors dominate the market in the future- agency managed portfolios & the corporate 'build to rent' sector.